acli/Macbook_misc/README.md

 will very quickly be ramped up to the maximum of 6200rpm unless the temperature drops quickly.

-This has only been known to run on my Macbook and has yet to be conclusively proven that it actually does its job of preventing triple beep situations.
+This has only been known to run on my Macbook and seems to only delay the inevitable triple beep situation.
+(The last time it went triple beeping the last logged temperature was 52°C and the averages were 52.3°C, 52.3°C, 51.6°C — nowhere even near the setpoint even though the fan was stuck at 6200rpm).
 It also only knows how to manipulate one fan.
 So YMMV.